-- Teams will create a complete schematic and DRC/LVS clean layout of a design according to contest specifications using only Synopsys analog mixed-signal tools.
+- Teams will create a complete schematic and DRC/LVS clean layout of a design according to contest specifications using the Synopsys Custom Compiler flow.

 - Teams will be required to use the Synopsys 32/28nm Interoperable Process Design Kit.